Why FR Clothing?

 6. Install an FR garment program in which the required protective clothing is made available for each affected employee.
 This can be either directly purchased by the employer and provided to the employees or rented from an industrial laundering company and coordinated by it.

 7. Train employees on safe work practices and proper use of the FR garments.
 This gets back to safety for safety's sake and a stronger safety culture.
 The garment doesn't do much good if it is not worn or maintained properly.

 If you're new to FR, don't worry.
 There is a wealth of information sources and product choices to help you make the right decision for your company.
 There is a wide range of choices when it comes to price, quality, performance, and overall value.
 The least-expensive garment that meets the minimum requirements of the standard may not be the best value in the long run.

 If you have an FR program already in place, make sure to review the latest regulations and consensus standards to ensure compliance.
 A combination of the right garment and the right usage for the right hazard means a protected and productive workforce.
 In the end, FR equals safety.

 This article originally appeared in the May 2011 issue of Occupational Health & Safety.

-Mark Saner is the FR technical manager for Workrite Uniform Company, a position he has held since he joined the company in 2006.
-He brings more than 35 years of experience in the fire and safety industries to his work, including 29 years in technical support, safety standards and product development for Akron Brass Manufacturing Company.
-Mark participates as a voting member within a number of national and international safety organizations to help develop, revise, influence and further improve standards for worker safety.
-For questions related to safety requirements, product performance, and industry standards, contact him at 800-521-1888 or visit www.workrite.com.
+Mark Saner is the FR Technical Manager for Workrite Uniform Company, a position he has held since he joined the company in 2006.
+He brings 40 years of experience in the fire and safety industries to his work, including 29 years in technical support, safety standards, and product development for Akron Brass Manufacturing Company.
+He participates as a voting member within a number of national and international safety organizations to help develop, revise, influence, and further improve standards for worker safety.
+For questions related to safety requirements, product performance and industry standards, contact Mark at 1-800-521-1888 or visit www.workrite.com.